Architecture of Norway: 20th-century architecture

-Art Nouveau architecture
+Art Nouveau architecture 1900–1920

-The Jugendstil, a variant of Art Nouveau, had a certain influence on much of the new construction in Norway around the turn of the 20th century.
-The city of Ålesund, after burning to the ground in 1904, was rebuilt almost entirely in this style and continues to be a prominent example, along with Riga and Brussels.
+The Jugendstil, a German variant of Art Nouveau, had a certain influence on much of the new construction in Norway around the turn of the 20th century.
+There was also a local Nordic variation, National Romantic style, with clear medieval inspirations, like the Norwegian University of Science and Technology main campus in Trondheim.
+After the Ålesund Fire in 1904, the city of Ålesund was rebuilt almost entirely in Jugendstil and continues to be a prominent example, along with Riga and Brussels.
 Trondheim also has numerous art nouveau buildings.
 In the capital Oslo, few art nouveau buildings were erected, due to a local economic crisis and a stagnant building trade during the first decade of the century.
 However, some public buildings were constructed in this style, such as the Historical Museum and the Government office building.
 In Bergen, the main theatre Den Nationale Scene is a monumental example.

 Mass residential architecture

 Changing demographics and a growing social awareness led to increased political and architectural interest in providing cost-effective, sanitary, and comfortable residential space to the growing urban population in general and the working class in particular.
 This was known as boligsaken ("the housing cause") in Norwegian popular culture and continues to play a role to this day.

 Not unlike other countries during the evolution of their economies, Architecture became a tool for and manifestation of social policy, with architects and politicians determining just what features were adequate for the intended residents of housing projects.
-As late as in 1922, there were many who felt that working-class families had no need for their own bath; apartments and small houses only included a small kitchen and one or two rooms.
+As late as in 1922, there were those who felt that working-class families had no need for their own bath; apartments and small houses only included a small kitchen and one or two rooms.

 Before World War II, a number of cooperative investment projects known as "egne hjem" (roughly "our own homes") resulted in a handful of developments, but after the war these gave way to cooperative organizations that were formed to finance and build large-scale residential complexes.
 The largest—Oslo Bolig og Sparelag, known as OBOS—built its first complex Etterstad in Oslo, but there were similar initiatives throughout the country.
 These co-ops set standards for housing, hired architects to design solutions, and contracted to have them built.
 Entire sections, known as drabantbyer—or "satellite cities"—were built in the outskirts of major cities.
 The first of these, Lambertseter, introduced an entirely new phenomenon in the eastern areas of Oslo such as in Groruddalen, but similar areas also emerged in Bergen, Trondheim, and other cities.
 The apex of this trend was reached in 1966 with the massive buildings in Ammerudlia.

 This era—which had spent most of its force by the mid-1970s—led to an increased awareness of the physical and emotional needs of city dwellers.
 Some of the issues under debate were.